List of best-selling music artists in the United Kingdom in singles sales

-Published by The Official Charts Company in June 2012 to coincide with both the 60th anniversary of the UK Official Singles Chart and the Queen's Diamond Jubilee.
-There were twelve artists with more than ten million UK singles sales with Sir Paul McCartney the only artist to achieve this both as part of a group and as a solo artist.
+Published by the Official Charts Company in June 2012 to coincide with both the 60th anniversary of the UK Official Singles Chart and the Queen's Diamond Jubilee.
+At the time, there were twelve artists with more than ten million UK singles sales, with Paul McCartney being the only act to achieve this both as part of a group and as a solo artist.

-Many of the artists in the list below have both streaming and sales included in their totals.
+Many of the artists in the list below have both streaming and sales included in their totals: